Legislative history of United States four-star officers from 2017: Vice chief of the National Guard Bureau

 The vice chief of the National Guard Bureau (VCNGB) was created in 1988 to play the same role for the National Guard as the vice chiefs of the Army, Navy, Air Force, and Marine Corps, who all had the same four-star grade as their respective service chiefs.
 The VCNGB was likewise intended to carry the same three-star grade as the chief of the National Guard Bureau (CNGB) and be appointed from the opposite service, giving a three-star general to both the Army and Air National Guards, whose directors were then two-star generals.
 However, because neither CNGB nor VCNGB carried three-star grade by statute, any third star had to be charged to their respective service's grade cap, which the Air Force was unwilling to spend on the first VCNGB, an Air National Guard major general.

 In 1994, Congress made the VCNGB the statutory two-star deputy to the three-star CNGB, who could not be from the same service.
 A decade later, the two-star VCNGB was redesignated as director of the Joint Staff of the National Guard Bureau, four years after being superseded in the CNGB succession when the Army and Air National Guard directors were given a third star.
 Congress reestablished the VCNGB as the CNGB's statutory three-star successor when it gave the National Guard full membership on the Joint Chiefs of Staff in 2011, and charged both positions to the joint-duty pool.
-The National Defense Authorization Act for Fiscal Year 2024 raised the VCNGB's grade to general, finally matching the CNGB.
+The National Defense Authorization Act for Fiscal Year 2024 raised the VCNGB's grade to general, finally matching the CNGB, to which Army National Guard lieutenant general Thomas M. Carden Jr. was promoted in February 2026.